georglauterbach/dev-container-features/src/rust/README.md

 ### Supported Base / OS

-This feature works on recent versions of Debian- and Ubuntu-based distributions (as this feature currently depends on the APT package manager).
-Bash is required.
-The package `build-essential` has to be installable.
+Currently, this feature works on recent versions of Debian- and Ubuntu-based distributions.
+It may be extended to other Linux distributions too, requiring only to add the new distribution to a matcher and extending the package management steps.
+Bash is required in all cases.

 ### Debugger Support

 #### rust-analyzer & CodeLLDB

-This feature installs the excellent extensions [`rust-lang.rust-analyzer`](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) (language server) and [`vadimcn.vscode-lldb`](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) (native LLDB debugger). rust-analyzer is, by default, configured to use CodeLLDB as its debugger of choice.
+This feature installs the excellent extensions [`rust-lang.rust-analyzer`](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) (language server) and [`vadimcn.vscode-lldb`](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) (native LLDB debugger).
+[Rust-analyzer](https://github.com/rust-lang/rust-analyzer) is, by default, configured to use [CodeLLDB](https://github.com/vadimcn/codelldb) as its debugger of choice.

 #### Niche Scenarios

+In case

+1. you do not set a default toolchain (the default with this feature is `none`), and
+2. your Rust's root directory (e.g., the directory that contains `Cargo.toml`) is not the root directory that you open with VS Code,

-In case you do not use a default toolchain and your Rust code (e.g., `Cargo.toml`) does not live directly in the root directory, you may want to create a symbol link to `rust-toolchain.toml` if you are using such a file.
-The reason is a [currently existing shortcoming in acquiring `rustc`'s sysroot](https://github.com/vadimcn/codelldb/issues/1156).
+you may want to create a symbolic link to [`rust-toolchain.toml`](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file), if you are using such a file (which is advised).
+[Such a configuration is classified as a niche scenario by CodeLLDB](https://github.com/vadimcn/codelldb/issues/1156), and you may experience unformatted variables in the debugger.

 ### Environment Variables Set by This Feature